sonburn/sncr-sketch-plugin/README.md

 This is the Remove Unused Symbols plugin from Bomberstudios (https://github.com/sketchplugins/remove-unused-symbols), but with feedback.

 ## Organize Symbols
 Organize your symbols page and layer list, based on the symbol names.
-Also provides the ability to change the direction of the layer list sorting.
+Also provides the ability to layout symbols horizontally or vertically, and reverse the alphabetical sort order of the layer list.

 ![Organize Symbols](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Screenshots/Organize%20Symbols.png)